davidobrien1985/davidobrien1985.github.io/blog/_posts/2015-02-23-windows-powershell-dsc-classes-resource-basics-part-2.md

   </div>
 </div>

 Since the November update of WMF 5 there is a change in how you use variables in the scope of a class.
-In order to use a variable in one of the class&#8217;s methods, you need to reference it with the $this scope variable.
-The $this scope doesn&#8217;t only apply to the enum keyword, but to all variables used inside a class based DSC resource as well, and, for that matter, all classes used in PowerShell.
+In order to use a variable in one of the class's methods, you need to reference it with the $this scope variable.
+The $this scope doesn't only apply to the enum keyword, but to all variables used inside a class based DSC resource as well, and, for that matter, all classes used in PowerShell.

 For more information on $this, execute _**get-help about\_Automatic\_Variables**_ in your PowerShell.

 **As a side note**, make sure you read all the release notes that come with the WMF 5 previews.
-This is a big change in how to handle variables and a lot of people (including myself) missed that and wondered why their classes didn&#8217;t work anymore.
+This is a big change in how to handle variables and a lot of people (including myself) missed that and wondered why their classes didn't work anymore.

 # Get, Set, Test your DSC resource {.}

 <p class="">
-  We are talking about DSC and even though we&#8217;re now talking about class based resources, we do have to remember the three minimum functions our DSC resources must implement as well.
+  We are talking about DSC and even though we're now talking about class based resources, we do have to remember the three minimum functions our DSC resources must implement as well.
 We used to call them <b>Get-TargetResource</b>, <b>Set-TargetResource</b> and <b>Test-TargetResource. </b>Not anymore, they are now just <strong>Get()</strong>, <strong>Set()</strong> and <strong>Test()</strong>.
 Looks a lot like a method, right?<br /> These three methods still do exactly the same as they used to and they also still need to have the following output:
 </p>

   * Get()